rootCircle/cpast_mono/clex.specs.md

 ### Range

 _Range_ specifies a domain of values for numeric _DataType_ (Integer and Float) from which its value will be generated during generator phase.
 It includes _Reference_(s) for the lower and the upper bound for the number to be generated.
 If not specified, default values(INT64_MIN, INT64_MAX) are used.
-The upper and lower bound is always an integer.
+The upper and lower bound is always an integer(even if defining range for float data types also).
+Range is always inclusive, so `[m, n]` would mean that value can be anywhere from `m` to including `n`.

 ### PositiveRange

 _PositiveRange_ is similar to _Range_ but ensures that the specified references are non-negative(using _PositiveReference_).
 It includes _PositiveReference_ for the lower and the upper bound for the number to be generated.
 If not specified, default values(0, INT64_MAX) are used.
-The upper and lower bound is always an non-negative integer.
+The upper and lower bound is always a non-negative integer.

 ### StringModifier